lf-edge/ekuiper/docs/en_US/guide/sinks/overview.md

   information, please refer to [Caching](#caching).
 - **Connect**: A node that is necessarily implemented for each Sink.
 This node is used to connect to external systems and send data.

+#### Batch Handling

+When user configures sink property `batchSize` and/or `lingerInterval`, the sink node will be split into another type of sub pipeline.
+Notice that, if the sink can or need to deal with batch by itself, for example the Kafka sink, it will use the previous normal sink pipeline.

+Batch --> Transform --> Writer --> Compress --> Encrypt --> Cache --> Connect

+The batch is done by two parts:

+- **Batch**: This node is used to calculate the trigger of batches, sending trigger signal to subsequent nodes according to the batch configuration.
+- **Writer**: This node will encode the data in **streaming** way and send out the aggregated encoded data once received the batch trigger signal.
+Similar to Encode node, this node will leverage the `format` configuration.
+If the format like delimited already supports streaming writing, it will use the format's capability.
+Otherwise, it will encode each data with the format and simply append the encoded bytes together.